citrix/workspace-chrome-vcsdk/docs/index.md

 * The Virtual Channel SDK requires the WFAPI SDK to write the server side of the virtual channel.

 !!!tip "Note"
-		The Virtual Channel SDK is supported for Citrix Receiver for Chrome version 2.5 upwards.
+		The Virtual Channel SDK is supported for Citrix Workspace app for Chrome version 1808 upwards.